ForAllSecure/sales-engineering-demo/README.md

+# Introduction

+This project creates a demo environment for Mayhem with gitlab-ce and jenkins.
+It prepopulates both servers with the mayhem-example repositories and automates the creation of all merge requests, jobs, etc to demo both Mayhem for Code and Mayhem for API.

 # Installation

 - Clone the repository and cd into it
-Create a `.env` file in the root with
+1. Create a `.env` file in the root with

 ```env
 # This password will be used as both root login password, runner registration token and root API token.